fukhash/Learning/README.md

 **Issues**

-- _'Checklist'_ is something to know how I'm doing on my road.
+- _'Checklist'_ is a markbox so I can vizualize what is going on with my journey.

 - _'AllUsefullContent'_ bring some usefull websites that I want to share and save.